 Known Causes & Risk Factors

 Uterine fibroids are quite common, with almost half of all women having fibroids by age 50.
-Though there are no current scientific or medical indications that specific diseases can cause the development of fibroids, there are a few common contributing factors, including:
+There are no current scientific or medical indications that specific diseases can cause the development of fibroids.
+However, there are a few common contributing factors, including:

 - Hormones.
 Progesterone and estrogen may encourage fibroid growth; both are prevalent during peak childbearing years.